 - ZooLights: Celebrate the holiday season at the National Zoo and see larger-than-life light displays featuring many of the zoo’s most popular animals.

 Conservation and Research

-The National Zoo operates a 3,200-acre facility, located in Front Royal, Virginia, that houses between 30 and 40 endangered species.
+The Smithsonian Biology Conservation Institute is a 3,200-acre facility operated by the National Zoo.
+It is located in Front Royal, Virginia, and houses between 30 and 40 endangered species.
 Research facilities include a GIS lab, endocrine and gamete labs, veterinary clinic, radio tracking lab, 14 field stations, and biodiversity monitoring plots, as well as a conference center, dormitories, and education offices.